 The biggest challenge of this project was understanding the ideal workflow for scientific uses.
 We spent a lot of time on user research and coordinating with a key industry expert to ensure success.
 This involved live sessions and Q&A alongside our research.
 We also interviewed students and industry scientists to help us identify the key issues and use cases.
-We created user personas based off of the different user types.

 (Above) Survey Monkey Example.
 We sent out a survey to customers to help us better identify our users as well as identify common use cases.